yulakhraj/Installation-Scripts/README.md

 ## Troubleshooting

-* 1.If you encounter any issues while using these tools, consider the following steps:
+* 1. If you encounter any issues while using these tools, consider the following steps:
 * 2. Check Logs: Review the logs of the relevant tool for error messages that might indicate the cause of the problem.
 * 3. Verify Configuration: Ensure that configuration files are set up correctly and contain the necessary parameters.
 * 4. Restart Services: Sometimes restarting affected services can resolve temporary issues.